Neuropathy is a growing medical problem which usually results as a complication of other medical conditions, most notably type 2 diabetes.

 About The Neuropathy Treatment Group

-The Neuropathy Treatment Group was founded in 2010.
+The Neuropathy Treatment Group was founded in 2010 in Boise, Idaho and it now a known as LifeRenew.
 It produces all-natural blends of herbal supplements designed specifically for the treatment of peripheral neuropathy, with a particular focus on diabetic neuropathy.

-Its main product, Nerve Renew (Neuropathy Support Formula), has been specifically developed and formulated to treat a broad range of symptoms inherent to the condition, as well as regenerate damaged nerve endings—one of the causes of the recurring pain, and other sensations with which sufferers of the condition are all too familiar.
+Its main product, Nerve Renew (formerly called Neuropathy Support Formula), has been specifically developed and formulated to treat a broad range of symptoms inherent to the condition, as well as regenerate damaged nerve endings—one of the causes of the recurring pain, and other sensations with which sufferers of the condition are all too familiar.

 The success rate of Nerve Renew is confirmed by numerous customer reviews from sufferers who continue to use the product for its intended purpose.